 How long will I wait?

 There is no estimated length of time that families wait before receiving assistance.
 Unfortunately, families must simply wait to be contacted by a subsidized child care program for an enrollment opportunity.
-Whenever one of the state subsidized child care programs (Casa De Amparo, Chicano Federation, Child Development Associates, Inc. Educational Enrichment Systems, Inc. & YMCA Childcare Resource Service) in the county has an opening, they will use the CEL to fill their vacancy.
+Whenever one of the state subsidized child care programs (Casa De Amparo, Chicano Federation, Child Development Associates, Inc., Easter Seals Southern California, Educational Enrichment Systems, Inc., & YMCA Childcare Resource Service) in the county has an opening, they will use the CEL to fill their vacancy.
 Participating programs prioritize family enrollments according to State regulations.
 Therefore, it is critical that you keep your application (including contact information and income) up-to-date at all times because it will affect your eligibility.

 Placing your name and information on the CEL does not mean you qualify for immediate assistance.
 Generally, enrollment into subsidized child care programs is based on family size and income with lower-income families having a higher probability of being called for assistance followed by moderate-income families.
 Having an application

 on the CEL does not guarantee child care assistance.